 We note here that while these definitions of the postdoc are in practice, the role and title of the postdoc varies significantly among field, department, and even within institutions and departments.
-The lack of uniformity and standard practices on postdoc titles, roles, and sources of funding (research grants vs. training fellowships) has a significant impact of salaries (cite FoR's work), access to benefits, professional development programming, and access to mentors.
+The lack of uniformity and standard practices on postdoc titles, roles, and sources of funding (research grants vs. training fellowships) has a significant impact of salaries, access to benefits, professional development programming, and access to mentors.8